lis2612/programming-exercise/README.md

 # Exercise
-It is exercises for learning JS and Python
+It is exercises from my brother.
+He interessed how who doing it